This site contains affiliate links. Please see Policies for more information.

 Weight Watchers Points

 This recipe is a perfect example of one I’d use for weight loss.
-Because it’s balanced with whole grains, healthy vegetables, and a reasonable amount of fat it’ll keep you full for longer.
+Because it’s balanced with whole grains, healthy vegetables, and a reasonable amount of fat that will keep you full for longer.

 More WW Instant Pot Recipes